-The story above is from one of our favorite projects, the UNCG School of Education Magazine.
-Last fall we launched the inaugural issue of Transform, and we are currently in production on the second issue.
+The story above is from one of our favorite projects: Transform, the UNCG School of Education Magazine.
+In the fall of 2017, we launched the inaugural issue of Transform, and we have produced three more issues since then.
 Magazines are just the kind of work that we love here at Tigermoth for a few reasons:

 One, they allow us to take a creative deep dive into your “why,” and by extension, the specific stories that come together to form your brand narrative.
 You have great people doing amazing things — that’s not just inspiring to you and to us, but to your audiences.
 When well produced, magazines take readers inside the heart of your mission and the people living it.

 Two, when you share your magazine with your audiences, it shows that you take your people seriously enough to invest in the kind of storytelling that is worthy of their impact.
-Whether you are showcasing researchers or faculty members or students or donors, their story matters — as long as you have a team that understands how to capture it powerfully, authentically and with relevance to the reader.
+Whether you are showcasing researchers or faculty members or students or donors, their story matters.
+Tigermoth understands how to capture it powerfully, authentically and with relevance.

 Finally, magazines give us the opportunity to collaborate more comprehensively than almost any other project (websites notwithstanding).
 Chris finds the perfect angle.
 Andrea asks all the right questions and then crafts engaging narratives.
 Lyda weaves together words and images into a beautiful, seamless brand visual.
-And when we get a chance to produce electronic versions, Dave uses his video expertise to get to know the people in front of the camera and bring action to their stories.
-That’s our creative team; then you’ve got Rebecca and Shelley on the client and project management side always shepherding the storytelling process and looking for ways to showcase your brand narrative, in print and online with the help of our digital team.
+And when we get a chance to tell your story in video, Dave uses his expertise to get to know the people in front of the camera and bring action to their stories.
+That’s our creative team, along with Rebecca and Shelley on the client and project management side always shepherding the storytelling process and looking for ways to showcase your brand narrative.